 More and more people every year–including marketing contractors and full-time staff–are working traditional professional jobs from a nontraditional location.

 New business management techniques and breakthroughs in technology have made it easier for many roles to be completed outside of the confines of office walls.
-In the United States, more than 25 million professionals will do most or all of their work from a remote location this year–and that number grows annually.
+In the United States, more than 25 million professionals will do most or all of their work from a remote location–and that number grows annually.

 The appeal of virtual marketing staffing is understandably attractive to marketers of all kinds, and more and more employers are offering workplace flexibility to their staff.
 But before you become dazzled by the idea of working from the comfort of your own home or favorite cafe, stop to consider whether you’re really cut out for working in that kind of environment.